Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Models

 \section{Models}

 This section has two subsections corresponding to different compositions of ${\widetilde{\chi}}^\pm_1 / {\widetilde{\chi}}^0_2$.
 These sparticles are assumed to be dominantly wino (higgsino) in subsec.\ref{wino}(\ref{higg}).
-In both the subsections the LSP is assumed to be bino like.
+In both the subsections the LSP is assumed to be mostly bino like.
+For wino type models the LSP is predominantly bino type over the parameter space we studied.
+However, in higgsino type models, there is, indeed, a significant amount of higgsino component in the LSP\cite{Chakraborti:2017dpu,Delgado:2020url} in the compressed region where the chargino and the LSP are close in terms of their masses.
 The heavier electroweakinos are assumed to be decoupled in both the discussions.

 The masses of the LSP and gluino are free parameters and are determined by U(1) and SU(3) gaugino mass parameters $M_1$ and $M_3$, respectively.
 The SU(2) gaugino mass parameter $M_2$ is chosen in such a way to produce $M_{\widetilde{\chi}^{\pm}_{1}}$ exactly halfway between $M_{\widetilde{g}}$ and $M_{\widetilde{\chi}^{0}_{1}}$.
 In the pMSSM scenario, $M_2$ sets the masses of both the lighter chargino as well as the second lightest neutralino which are nearly mass degenerate.
 All slepton mass parameters are set at $3.0$ TeV, and hence they are inaccessible at the LHC RUN II.